MatthiasKunnen/aws-ses-publisher/README.md

     // The key is the template name
     "PasswordReset": {
         "subject": "Example.com - Password reset",
-        // Filename relative to --templateDir.
+        // Filename relative to --template-dir.
 If not provided an empty string will be used "html": "password-reset.html",
         "text": "password-reset.txt"
     }